Candle Care Ritual

 To clean:

-• Then carefully pour the melted was into a paper lined trash {never down the sink}.
+Carefully pour the melted wax into a paper lined trash {never down the sink}.

-• Once cleansed, your vessel becomes anything you wish!
-It’s perfect for holding small plants, fresh flowers, or dried herbs—or as a keepsake container for jewelry, paint brushes, toiletries, matches, or stones.
+Once cleansed, your vessel becomes anything you wish!
+It’s perfect for holding small plants, fresh cut flowers, dried herbs, or as a keepsake container for jewelry, paint brushes, toiletries, matches, or stones.

 A simple yet beautiful reminder that every ending in nature is a becoming—